 One task at a time

-You will be able to summarize the audio lecture well only if you listen well.
-So, make sure you first focus to listen properly and then write properly.
+You can summarize the audio lecture well only if you listen well.
+So, make sure you first focus on listening and then write properly.
 Doing both things at the same time is like sailing in two boats at the same time.
 This leads you nowhere.

 Try to capture the essence of the audio lecture